Giving Teachers the Tools to Make a Difference

 The Residency Year

-After an intensive two-month summer institute, Residents spend the entire academic year in a BPS classroom.
-They work under the close guidance of an experienced mentor teacher four days a week, devoting one evening and all day Friday to rigorous coursework and seminars.
-This combination helps Residents link classroom experience to the latest in education theory and research, all within the context of the local education environment and the district-specific goals of the BPS.
+After an intensive two-month summer institute, Residents spend the entire academic year in a BPS classroom, co-teaching with a Collaborating Teacher.
+They work under the close guidance of experienced faculty, called Clinical Teacher Educators, four days a week from Monday-Thursday, and devote one evening and all day Friday to rigorous graduate coursework and seminars.
+This combination helps Residents link classroom experience to the latest in education theory and research, all within the context of the local education environment and district-specific goals.

 - Yearlong classroom apprenticeship

 - Rigorous, aligned coursework

 - Collaborative learning environment